American Airlines grounds 14 planes due to overhead bin issue

 "After further inspection by American, the work that was conducted on these two aircraft was not up to our standards.
 Out of an abundance of caution, we have proactively removed from service the additional 12 aircraft that were updated by this vendor and have notified the FAA," American said.

-American has canceled 40 flights so far as a result of the groundings.
+American, the world's largest air carrier, has rebooked all customers on 40 canceled flights so far as a result of the groundings.

+The airline has completed around 70 retrofits of the 737-800s, the American official said, but only around 15 were done by ATS, with the remainder handled in-house and by a separate supplier.

+The company has not had an issue with any of the other updated planes, the official said.

 The outsourcing of maintenance work, to U.S.-based suppliers like ATS or in-house American employees abroad, is at the core of ongoing contract talks between American and its mechanics unions.